 Seminar registration cost is $500 for professionals and $250 for fire service and state/municipal code officials.
 The registration cost does not include travel or lodging expenses.
 Registration and payment deadline is April 7th, 2023.
 You will receive a confirmation of receipt of registration form and payment.
 A receipt and map/directions (if requested) will accompany the confirmation.
 Please register online or mail the completed registration form, with payment, to:

 The seminar will consist of a morning session and an afternoon session each day with a lunch break in between.
 The morning sessions will begin at 8:00AM and end at approximately 11:30AM each day.
 There will be a one hour lunch break from 11:30PM to 12:30PM.
 The afternoon sessions will begin at 12:30PM and end at approximately 4:00PM each day.

 The seminar is an excellent opportunity to accumulate CEUs or PDHs.
-This seminar will provide 12 continuing education credits.
-We have applied for approval with the State of TN for 12 CEUs for Fire Inspector and Building Inspector.
+This seminar will provide 13 continuing education credits.
+The State of TN has approved 13 CEUs for Fire Inspector and Building Inspector.
 Participants will receive a training packet, related lecture notes, breakfast and lunch both days, and a

 certificate of completion for the course.

 For any questions about registration, seminar details and/or the TVSFPE in general contact Andrew Tinsley (865) 660-8349, Andrew.email@example.com.

 A portion of seminar proceeds will be applied to the TVSFPE Scholarship Fund, which allows us to provide an annual scholarship to students pursuing formal education in the field of fire protection.